pektin/jam/docs/jam/jam/methods.rst

 A method may be defined with a name or anonymously.
 To overload a method the same name must be used for each definition in the same scope.

+At any point in the method a return statement may be made to cause the method to complete and take the given value as the output of the method call.
+When the return value of a method is explicitly defined, all possible execution paths must return.

 Syntax
 ======

 .. productionlist::
+    MethodInstructionSet: `InstructionSet` | ("return" [`Value`]
+                        : )
     Argument: `Variable` ["=" `Value`]
     Method: "def" `Identifier` "(" [ [`Argument` ","]* `Argument` ] ")" [ ":" `Type` ]
           :     `InstructionSet`